-IMPACTS OF ALTERNATIVE 3: TRANSITION TO SNOWCOACHES MEETING BAT REQUIREMENTS ONLY least impact of all alternatives that allow OSV use because the overall number of OSVs permitted in the park in the winter would decline.
+IMPACTS OF ALTERNATIVE 3: TRANSITION TO SNOWCOACHES MEETING BAT REQUIREMENTS ONLY

+Unavoidable adverse impacts under alternative 3 would include impacts to park resources such as wildlife (bison/elk, lynx/wolverines, trumpeter swans/eagles, and gray wolves), air quality, and soundscapes due to continued OSV use in the park during the winter.
+This alternative represents the least impact of all alternatives that allow OSV use because the overall number of OSVs permitted in the park in the winter would decline.
 Visitor use and experience (including visitor accessibility) would also experience unavoidable adverse impacts because at these use levels, when a complete transition to snowcoaches is made, visitors may not be able to find the visitor experience they seek, either desiring more or less winter use or desiring to use snowmobiles when only snowcoaches are available.
-Visitors with mobility challenges would be able to experience the interior of the park because some level of OSV use would be available, but it is uncertain whether it would be their desired mode because snowmobiles would be phased out.
-There would be unavoidable adverse impacts on health and safety because visitors and employees would continue to be exposed to air and sound emissions from OSVs and user conflicts (motorized and non-motorized) would still exist.
+Visitors with mobility challenges would be able to experience the interior of the park because some level of OSV use would be available, but it is uncertain if it would be their desired mode because snowmobiles would be phased out.
+There would be unavoidable adverse impacts to health and safety as visitors and employees would continue to be exposed to air and sound emissions from OSVs, user conflicts (motorized and non-motorized) would still exist.
 The operation of Sylvan Pass would not occur, reducing unavoidable impacts in this area of the park.
-Any unavoidable adverse impacts on socioeconomic values under alternative 3 could be increased compared to the other alternatives that allow for OSV use because overall, fewer OSVs would be permitted in the park and some visitors may choose not to recreate if no snowmobiles are available.
+Any unavoidable adverse impacts to socioeconomic values under alternative 3 could be increased compared to the other alternatives that allow for OSV use because overall, fewer OSVs would be permitted in the park and some visitors may choose not to recreate if no snowmobiles are available.
 However, visitation would still occur from snowcoach use and would benefit the businesses in neighboring communities.
-Impacts on park operations and management would increase compared to alternative 1 due to the increased level of staffing required to carry out winter use management when OSV use is permitted in the interior of the park.
+Impacts to park operations and management would increase compared to alternative 1 due to the increased level of staffing required to carry out winter use management when OSV use is permitted in the interior of the park.